BrendanGasparin/py-desktop-cleaner/README.md

 # py-desktop-cleaner
-A Python script that cleans certain types of files from the desktop and places them in a series of subdirectories in the user's home directory's /OneDrive/Desktop Organizer subdirectory.
-If the directories do not already exist they are created.
+A Python script that cleans certain types of files from the desktop and places them in a series of subdirectories in the /OneDrive/Desktop Organizer/ subdirectory of the user's home directory.
+If the sub-directories do not already exist then they are created.

 This project is based on a YouTube tutorial by [Tiff In Tech](https://www.youtube.com/channel/UC4MZ7zUHb5eAxU75Dc_nqdQ) called [Code With Me: Automating My Life With Python | Build a file organizer](https://www.youtube.com/watch?v=P7e5-n9FuXU).
 I have modified it to support more file types and to move the files to a Desktop Organizer directory in OneDrive.
 I plan to add more functionality in the future.